 A comparison of mean scores and response rates by department/discipline for the School of Pure and Applied Sciences is shown below in Figure 6.
-The General Science division exhibits the highest response rates at 45%, followed by the Physical Science division (44%), and Biological Science (42%).
-The Anatomy & Physiology division tend to exhibit the highest scores in the SOS including a 3.85 for Q14.
-The lowest scores tend to be exhibited in the General Science courses with a 3.13 in Q10.
+The Biological Science division exhibits the highest response rates at 43%, followed by Calculus Sequence at 37% and General Math & Statistics at 33%.
+Multiple programs share the highest scores in the SOS and no one program stands out.
+The lowest scores tend to be exhibited in the Physical Science courses with a 2.8 in Q9 being the lowest overall.